Best Online Psychology Programs in Pennsylvania (PA)

 Pennsylvania Western University

 Pennsylvania Western University’s Master of Education in Educational Psychology is one of the best online psychology programs in Pennsylvania for students who want to learn how to apply the principles of psychology in educational settings.
-In this master’s program, students gain the skills to support Pre-K through 12th grade students while helping teachers encourage student growth and development.
+Students will gain the skills to support Pre-K through 12th grade students while helping teachers encourage student growth and development.

 Through coursework and hands-on experiences, students learn how to measure student progress while keeping the psychological development of children in mind.
-This fully online program includes courses highlighting the overlap of education and psychology, including advanced psychology of learning, psychopathology in educational settings, and psychoeducational counseling and interviewing.
+This fully online course highlights the overlap of education and psychology, including advanced psychology of learning, psychopathology in educational settings, and psychoeducational counseling and interviewing.

 A PsyD program is a terminal degree in psychology that emphasizes practical applications and clinical training.
 It’s tailored for individuals seeking to become licensed clinical psychologists who want to excel in providing direct psychological services, assessments, and therapy to clients.
 PsyD programs typically span four to six years and include extensive supervised clinical experience.